bush beans growing in between lettuce plants

 Interplant with Herbs

-Tucking herbs in among your crops saves space and may increase the crops flavor.
+Tucking herbs in among your crops saves space and may help increase the crops flavor.

 • Thyme and Potatoes